 Aging Well with Community

-People have had a lot of time to consider what they want their life to be like after COVID-19—including thinking about what it means to age well and equitably.
+We are experiencing a societal shift and focus on what it means to age well and equitably.
 Older adults, families, and other caregivers are discussing what really matters.
 For instance, a majority of U.S. adults say they want to age at home and in community as long as possible.

 A Team Effort